Cactoidal/GodotRustEthers-rs/README.md

 Once written, smart contracts are deployed on-chain, where their functions can be called by anyone who has permissions to call them.
 All characteristics of a contract — its variables, its functions, its permissions — are fixed at the moment of deployment, and cannot be changed unless the contract has been coded to allow specific changes.

-There are certain patterns, such as the Diamond pattern and Proxy pattern, that allow for post-deployment changes, with the cost of eroding the previously-stated benefits, as such contracts are no longer fully immutable.
+There are certain patterns, such as the [Diamond pattern](https://www.quicknode.com/guides/ethereum-development/smart-contracts/the-diamond-standard-eip-2535-explained-part-1) and [Proxy patterns](https://docs.openzeppelin.com/upgrades-plugins/1.x/proxies), that allow for post-deployment changes, with the cost of eroding the previously-stated benefits, as such contracts are no longer fully immutable.
 Such contracts often keep their core logic immutable, to prevent tampering, or rely on a multisignature security mechanism that prevents changes unless a majority of trusted signers agree to the change.

 Some contracts also contain safety features, such as a developer-controlled pause function, to temporarily shut down operations if an exploit is detected.